ldv-klever/klever/docs/dev_env_model_specs.rst

     - False
     - It is relevant for default and combinatorial factories to generate models.
       If the flag is set, then no extra models with savepoint scenarios will be outputted.
+  * - savepoints
+    - A map from process identifiers to either list of savepoint names or bool flag.
+True value means that all savepoints can be included.
+False means no savepoints should be included.
+A list just enumerates savepoints to include.
+Omitted processes are ignored.
+      {"c1/p1": true, "c1/p2": ["sp1"]}
+    - False
+    - The configuration parameter is intended only for the *savepoints-based* tactic.
+It allows to filter savepoints for which models should be prepared.

 The *selective* tactic allows a user to select scenarios for IEMs for each process.
 Names of scenarios are generated automatically, so they are assumed to be unknown to users.